ARISE-Initiative/robomimic/docs/introduction/getting_started.md

 ### Step 3: View experiment results

-After the script finishes, we can check the training outputs in the output directory `bc_trained_models/test`.
+After the script finishes, we can check the training outputs in the directory `bc_trained_models/test`.
 Experiment outputs comprise the following:
 ```
 config.json               # config used for this experiment